ricardo8aib/terraform-templates/templates/airflow-ec2/README.md

-# Airbyte EC2 Instance
+# Airflow EC2 Instance

 ## General description

-This template generates an EC2 instance with Airflow running on the `8000 port`.
+This template generates an EC2 instance with Airflow running on the `8080 port`.
 The generated instance has a security group that allows access and egress from all ports.
 This can be changed, however, for security purposes in the `main.tf` file.

 The instance installs `docker` and `docker-compose` during the start-up.
 Other tools